ms-iot/content/en-US/Faqs.md

         <p>The support for Windows on Galileo has ended on November 30, 2015.</p>
         <br />
 		<p class="bold"><em>What can I do with my existing projects on Galileo?</em></p>
-        <p>Wiring support is now available on Windows 10 IoT Core running on Raspberry Pi 2.
+        <p>Wiring support is now available on Windows 10 IoT Core running on Raspberry Pi 2 or 3.
 This allows you to migrate your existing Galileo projects to Windows 10 IoT Core.</p>
         <br />
         <a name="errors"></a>
         <h2 class="faq-h2">Errors</h2>